 The WiFi deployment uses a mesh of Ruckus equipment, which is ideal for large outdoor areas as they provide high levels of wireless coverage, data throughput and performance.
 Special consideration had to be taken to make sure that the access points blended into the historic city’s unique environment and met English Heritage guidelines, even down to changing the colour of the APs.

 Upload and download speeds on York’s WiFi are unrestricted, reaching up to 200 MB/S. The service is of such high quality that it supports streaming services such as BBC iPlayer.

 There are six elements which demonstrate innovation in the WiFi deployment in York.

 - Innovative network

 As described above, the network was designed from the ground up.
-Pinacl recognised the importance of laying the right foundation to support a fast, free WiFi service across the city, which is why they initiated the design and installation of a dark fibre network before the WiFi deployment began.
+North recognised the importance of laying the right foundation to support a fast, free WiFi service across the city, which is why they initiated the design and installation of a dark fibre network before the WiFi deployment began.

 Another factor that makes the network so innovative is its scale – even though the network covers much of the city, it is still fast, reliable, secure and the user experience is paramount.
-This was made possible due to Pinacl and Purple’s combined expertise, and the decision to use Ruckus access points in a mesh network solution.
+This was made possible due to North and Purple’s combined expertise, and the decision to use Ruckus access points in a mesh network solution.